Expand Menu Close Menu

 Back to top

-On 24 May 2023, the Honourable Lizzie Blandthorn, Minister for Disability, Ageing and Carers and Minister for Child Protection and Family Services (The Minister) issued an extension of the 2022 referral that requested that DSC inquire into and, at the Commissioner’s discretion, investigate any matter relating to the provision of services including abuse, neglect or death of a person with disability within our jurisdiction until 30 June 2024.
+On 1 July 2024, the Honourable Lizzie Blandthorn, Minister for Children, Minister for Disability (The Minister) issued an extension of the 2023 referral that requested that DSC inquire into and, at the Commissioner’s discretion, investigate any matter relating to the provision of services including abuse, neglect or death of a person with disability within our jurisdiction until 30 June 2025.
 The Minister made the referral under section 128I(2) of the Disability Act 2006 (Act).

-The referral will replace previous referrals except with respect to matters outstanding under those referrals.
-This referral is to take effect from 1 July 2023 until 30 June 2024.
+This referral is a further extension of the referral under section 128I(2) of the Disability Act 2006 (the Act) and replaces previous referrals except with respect to matters outstanding under those referrals.
+This referral is to take effect from 1 July 2024 to 30 June 2025.

-In accordance with sub-sections 16(c) and 128I(2) of the Act, the referral authorises the Disability Services Commissioner to inquire into and investigate any matter relating to the provision of services (including abuse or neglect in the provision of services) by service providers identified in the following:
+In accordance with sub-sections 16(c) and 128I(2) of the Act, the referral authorises the Disability Services Commissioner to inquire into and, at its discretion, investigate any matter relating to the provision of services (including abuse or neglect in the provision of services) by service providers identified in the following:

-• Incident reports the DSC receives from the Department of Families, Fairness and Housing (previously the Department of Health and Human Services), including all deaths (where the deceased was a person with a disability receiving services at the time of their death), and category one and major impact incidents (as defined by the department) relating to assault, injury and poor quality of care.
+• Incident reports received from the Department of Families, Fairness and Housing (the department), including all deaths (where the deceased was a person with disability receiving service at the time of their death), and major impact incidents (as defined by the department through its client incident management system policy guide) relating to abuse, injury, and poor quality of care.
+The department will forward relevant incident reports to the Disability Services Commissioner.

-• Deaths referred to the DSC by the State Coroner where the deceased was a person with a disability receiving services at the time of the person’s death.
+• Deaths referred to the Disability Services Commissioner by the State Coroner where the deceased was a person with disability receiving services at the time of the person’s death.

-• Matters of abuse and neglect referred by the Community Visitors Board.
+• Matters of abuse or neglect referred by the Community Visitors Board.

-In accordance with sub-sections 19(1)(c) and 19(1)(d) of the Act, the Minister has requested that DSC includes the following in our annual report:
+In accordance with sub-sections 19(1)(c) and 19(1)(d) of the Act, the Minister has requested that the following is included in our annual report:

-1. a comprehensive annual review of deaths that occur in services; and
+• a comprehensive review of deaths that occur in services, and

 If this PDF is not accessible for you, please contact our office on 1800 677 342 or email contact@odsc.vic.gov.au